Skip to main content

 • If you're holding a UK visa, check your eligibility for an extension as not all visa types allow extensions.

-• Processing times for visa extensions can vary; apply at least 8 weeks before your current visa expires.
+• The processing times for visa extensions can vary; apply at least 8 weeks before your current visa expires.

 • UK Visas and Immigration (UKVI) requires specific documents for your application, including proof of identity and financial stability.